The Hong Kong Ex-Servicemen's Association

 (1) The World War II Veterans Association 二次世界大戰退役軍人會

 The World War II Veterans Association was founded by those Hong Kong Chinese soldiers fought bravely in the defence of Hong Kong against the Japanese.
-Nowaday the number of veterans is down to five in their mid 90s.
 To continue the spirit of loyalty and self-sacrifice of the World War II veterans, to-date over 300 members who served the British Armed Forces afer the 2nd World War have joined the Association.
 The Association's clubhouse is in Causeway Bay near the Central Library.

 (2) The Royal Navy LEP 香港本地招募皇家海軍

-The history of the Hong Kong Chinese sailors served with the Royal Navy goes back to 19th century.
-These Hong Kong Chinese sailors were employed as cook, steward, seamen, electrical & engineering ratings, medical and store assistance in HMS Tamar and on board of war ships all over the world.
+The history of the Hong Kong Chinese sailors who served with the Royal Navy goes back to the 19th century.
+These Hong Kong Chinese sailors were employed as cooks, stewards, seamen, electrical & engineering ratings, medical orderlies and store assistance in HMS Tamar and on board warships that deployed all over the world.
 On behalf of RN LEP, HMS Tamar donated HK$50,000 to the HKESA in 1997.
+Also on behalf of the RN LEP, the Royal Navy & Royal Marine Charity (RN&RMC) in UK has donated annually to the Hong Kong LEP Trust, to support the ongoing welfare and benevolence activities conducted by the HKESA.
+In 2019 and 2020, the RN&RMC donated £7,000 (HK$70,000) to the HK LEP Trust to support this vital work.

 (3) The Hong Kong Soldiers' Association 香港華籍陸軍協會